Western Michigan vs. Toledo NCAA Football Odds, Plays and Insights | October 23, 2021

 - Against the spread, Toledo is 3-3-0 this season.

-- The Rockets covered the spread in their only game when underdogs by 2.5 points or more.
+- The Rockets have been underdogs by 1.5 points or more once this season and covered the spread.

-- Toledo's games this year have gone over the total in one out of six opportunities (16.7%).
+- Toledo's games this year have hit the over on one of six set point totals (16.7%).

-- Toledo is 2-0 against the spread and 2-1 overall when the team scores more than 26.3 points.
+- When Toledo puts up more than 26.3 points, it is 2-0 against the spread and 2-1 overall.

-- When Toledo piles up more than 319.4 yards, the team is 3-2 against the spread and 3-3 overall.
+- In games that Toledo amasses more than 319.4 yards, the team is 3-2 against the spread and 3-3 overall.

-- This year the Rockets have two turnovers, seven fewer than the Broncos have takeaways (9).
+- The Rockets have turned the ball over two times, seven fewer times than the Broncos have forced turnovers (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.